AkbarHabeeb/Learnings/README.md

 # [ 4  5  6]
 # [10 10 10]]
 ```
 Here is the wonderful source for getting started with pandas and numpy.
-Thanks a lot to HackerEarth. :heart: :heart:
+Thanks a lot to HackerEarth.

 [Link to HacerEarth](https://www.hackerearth.com/practice/machine-learning/data-manipulation-visualisation-r-python/tutorial-data-manipulation-numpy-pandas-python/tutorial/)

+## Day 3

+-Today, I gone through the **Bishop book for Pattern Recognition and Machine Learning**.
+Pg No : 137 - 141
+-Networked with LLVM people
+-Started implementing a Caculator Interpreter (Using Lex and Yacc)